Ulysses S. Grant National Historic Site

 In the years Grant was at White Haven, most work on the plantation was done by slaves.
 The story of the slaves is a major part of the story of White Haven, including the fact that Grant owned a slave himself.
 However, he freed that slave in 1859 and during an interview in 1885 (after his death), one Mary Robinson reported, "He always said he wanted to give his wife's slaves their freedom as soon as he was able."

-When the Civil War broke out Grant stepped up as a citizen officer in a volunteer Army and rose over the next several years to become General of the Army.
+When the Civil War broke out Grant stepped up as a citizen officer in a volunteer Army and rose over the next couple years to become General of the Army.
 When the war was over he was a bona fide war hero.
 He turned that into a political career and soon was elected President for two terms.
 However, his terms in office were marked by corruption in the highest offices of government, including even his first Vice President, Schuyler Colfax.
 Despite the rampant corruption, none of it was ever traced directly to Grant, it was all placed on the shoulders of his political appointees.
-After leaving office Grant went on a 2+ year around-the-world tour and returned to the US almost broke.
+After leaving office Grant went on a 2+ year around-the-world tour and returned to the US almost penniless.
 He continued to engage in various business ventures but as his father had said when he was young, he had no head for business.
 By 1881, he had to turn his piece of White Haven (in addition to almost everything else he owned) over to William Henry Vanderbilt to pay off a business loan where the funds had been stolen by one of Grant's business partners.
 Vanderbilt was gracious enough to allow the Grants to continue to live in their home in Manhattan and he eventually donated all the General's war souvenirs to the federal government.

 Grant was diagnosed with throat cancer in 1884 and died in 1885.
 Through those years of his life he had supported his family by selling articles for The Century Magazine.
 Then he was encouraged to expand those articles and write a memoir of his life.
 Knowing of his financial difficulties, Congress voted to restore him to the rank of General of the Army with full retirement pay in early 1885.
 He completed the memoir just days before he died.
 Mark Twain got involved in the publishing and promotion of that work and it served to make an excellent financial return for the surviving family.